robertsawko/test_demo/README.md

 In order to build this package you will need to checkout googletest which is necessary to compile the test source code.
 I have tried several approaches to googletest/gtest including OS package manager, git and `ExternalProject` of CMake.
-In my opinion the most reliable is to incoroprate googletest as git submodule. `External Project` did require some configuration and had to che
+In my opinion the most reliable is to incorporate googletest as git submodule. `External Project` did require some configuration and had to che